Some commonly used built-in tags.

 Note: If you use the {% extends %} tag in a template, it must be the first tag in the template.In any other case, template inheritance will not work.

-In the case of inheritance, try to wrap all data that may change in a block, because a block does not affect the template parsing even if it is not rewritten on subsequent pages, and it is more convenient to rewrite when necessary.
+In the case of inheritance, try to wrap all data that might change within a block.
+Because a block even if it is not rewritten on subsequent pages does not affect the template parsing, and it is more convenient to rewrite when necessary.

-Similarly, if you write to a certain section later and find that multiple pages need to use it, then at this time, you should add it to base.html to make it part of the master template.
+Similarly, if you write to a certain block later and find that multiple pages need to use it, then at this time, you should add it to base.html, making it a part of the master template.

 <ul>